Book Buddies: Fostering Literacy Through Peer Reading

 Intended to be distributed via email, this prototype announces the summer program and shares its goals with families.
 It's meant to test parent-facing communication and generate early interest.

-Goals
+Program Goals

-• Buiding enthusiasm for shared reading
+• Building enthusiasm for shared reading

-• Promotting comprehension strategies through conversation
+• Promoting comprehension strategies through conversation

 • Creating sustainable habits beyond tutoring hours